gcfrxbots/rxbot/README.md

 `VOL_INCREMENT = 5` || Adjusts how much the volume will change when using a volume hotkey, or `!volumeup`/`volumedown`.
 For example: if you have this set to 5, and your volume is at 50, hitting your volume up hotkey will change the volume to 55.

+`MAXTIME = 10` || This is the maximum song length, in minutes.
+If a user tries to request a song that exceeds this length, it will be rejected, and not added to the queue.

+`DEFAULT_SR_MSG = ""` || The message that will show up if a user types `!sr` or `!songrequest` by itself.
+Put your message between the quotes.
 ##### TITLE BLACKLIST FILTER

 `SONGBLSIZE = 8` || When a user requests a song (aside from Youtube links, obviously), the song they typed is searched on Google Play Music, and the bot picks the top result.
 However, the top result is sometimes a cover, remix, live performance, etc. which the user will probably not want.
 If this setting is above 1, the bot will take that many results, and sort through them using your blacklisted terms.
 So for example, if you have the word "remix" set as a blacklisted term, the bot will prioritize search results *without* the word "remix" in them.
 The higher this number is set, the more accurate your search results will be, but the slower the bot will respond to them.
 We recommend a setting between 3 and 8.